mediocregopher/gobdns/README.md

 # gobdns

+**THIS IS STILL IN DEVELOPMENT AND MAY CHANGE AT ANY MOMENT.
+IT HAS ALSO NOT BEEN TESTED AT ALL**

 A simple, dynamic dns server written in go.
 It can direct all requests for an address, or addresses matching `*.<address>` or `*-<address>` to a particular ip.